View #IACC 2024 Thematic tracks

 XCEPT, Kachinland Research Centre, Chatham House and United Nations University Centre for Policy Research

-The workshop’s objective is to explore the efficient and transparent use of financial resources allocated for Ukraine’s recovery and reconstruction.
-The conversation will delve into digital tools ensuring transparency, such as the DREAM system and others, as well as various funding sources, with a primary focus on confiscating frozen Russian assets as a legitimate means.
+The workshop’s objective is to explore the efficient and transparent utilization of financial resources allocated for the recovery and reconstruction of Ukraine.
+The conversation will delve into digital tools ensuring transparency, such as the DREAM system and other, as well as into various funding sources, with a primary focus on the confiscation of frozen Russian assets being a legitimate means of compensation for the damages and hardships inflicted.

 RISE Coalition